-- During the school day, Middle School students must store their cell phones in their lockers. - Cell phones will be placed on "silent mode" during school hours. - Cell phones will not be used for personal phone calls.
-All student phone calls should be placed from the Main Office. - Cell phones should not be used for personal photography or videos (including Tik Tok and Snapchat). - Students will not connect to the school's Wi-Fi system without the approval of the Divisional Director and/or the Director of Technology.
+- Cell phones will be placed on "silent mode" during school hours. - Cell phones will not be used for personal phone calls.
+All student phone calls should be placed from the Main Office. - Cell phones should not be used for personal photography or videos (including Tik Tok and Snapchat).